Dominic Smith Player Props: Nationals vs. Athletics

-Dominic Smith -- with a slugging percentage of .289 in his past 10 games (including zero homers) -- will be in action for the Washington Nationals versus the Oakland Athletics, with Paul Blackburn on the hill, on August 11 at 7:05 PM ET.
+After batting .278 with a double and four walks in his past 10 games, Dominic Smith and the Washington Nationals take on the Oakland Athletics (who will start Luis Medina) at 7:05 PM ET on Saturday.

-In his most recent game he had a one-hit showing (1-for-4) against the Phillies.
+He had a one-hit showing in his previous game (1-for-3) against the Athletics.

 Dominic Smith Game Info & Props vs. the Athletics